 directive.

-Use a caution
+Use a warning

 directive to alert users about important issues.